manuelmarcos/RibotTeam/README.md

    * **Maps**

       * RBTAnnotationMap.h/.m is just a MKAnnotation protocol which, is used to provide annotation-related information to a map view.
 In this case, the location of the ribot team member.

+   * **Reachability** It demonstrates how to know when IP can be routed and when traffic will be routed through a Wireless Wide Area Network (WWAN) interface such as EDGE or 3G.

+   * **SDWebImage** We can find this library [here](https://github.com/rs/SDWebImage).
+It is a great library for download web images asynchronously.

    * **Assets**

       * Most of the assets are available for retina and non-retina display.